-Our clinical psychology post-doctoral fellowships are designed to provide advanced training in professional psychology to qualified applicants.
-Our fellowships start on September 1 and run for 12 months.
+Our clinical psychology post-doctoral fellowships are designed to provide advanced training in professional psychology.
+Our fellowships start on Sept.
+1 and run for 12 months.
 Fellows may stay for a second year by mutual consent.
-The program prepares fellows for licensure in the State of Michigan or any other state with similar requirements.
+The program prepares fellows for licensure in the State of Michigan or other states with similar requirements.

 Applicants must have completed their doctoral degree from an APA-Accredited program in clinical, counseling, or school psychology, and must have completed an APA-accredited internship in order to be considered.

 MARI Fellowship Stipends and Benefits

-The first year postdoctoral stipend is $40,000; the second year fellowship stipend is $42,000.
-Benefits include medical insurance and generous paid time off (see brochure for details).
+The first year postdoctoral stipend is $42,000; the second year fellowship stipend is $43,000.
+Medical insurance and generous paid time off (see the FELLOWSHIP BROCHURE for details) are included.

 Commitment to Diversity

 We have a strong commitment to creating an environment that is positive and supportive of growth around individual and cultural differences.
-We welcome applicants from all people and encourage those of non-traditional backgrounds and underrepresented communities to apply.
+We welcome applications from all people and encourage those of non-traditional backgrounds and underrepresented communities to apply.

 Fellows receive robust, advanced training in many key professional competencies, including: